jcont12/ProgrammingNotes/Langs & Frameworks/React/react.md

     )
 }

 // By this point you were expecting it to work.
 Why would'nt you?
 When NotificationDetails gets clicked, run the function.
-But you are only passing the function down, it is down on the component that you hace to ensure an HTML elements gets clicked and calls the function
+But you are only passing the function down, it is down on the component that you have to ensure an HTML elements gets clicked and calls the function

 class Notifications extends Component<Props> {
   props: Props;